Trashpanda70/Pokemon-Game/Text Docs/README.md

 The spawn rates for each Spirit Pokemon individually has not been decided, but assume it will be relatively equal between all of them.
 They will only appear in certain places in the game, so you should not be caught off guard by randomly encountering one in the wild (it will be obvious where they can be found)

+More spirit Pokemon may be added in the future

 ### Honey Trees
 As mentioned previously, the honey tree mechanic from Diamond, Pearl, and Platinum will be in this game, but with no delay between applying the honey and getting an encounter.
 The honey trees will have the same look as they did in gen 4, so they should be easy to find as they are also located in many places.
 The method for obtaining honey is not exactly decided, but it will probably just be found as an item and able to be bought from somewhere.